-The Company has advanced loans to its investee company.
+The Company has advanced loans to its investee companies.
 The Board regularly reviews the future cashflows and valuations of the investee company to gain comfort as to the recoverability of the loans.
-These loans are intragroup, and because the loans are intra-group.
-No balances are past due or impaired.
-The maximum exposure as at 31 December 2022 was £47,972,160 (2021: £nil).
+These loans are intragroup, and the performance and value of the underlying assets are expected to generate sufficient income and thus distributions therefore, no balances are impaired, nor past due.
+The maximum exposure as at 31 December 2023 was £74,459,369 (2022: £47,972,160).